highly-illiquid/polydata/memory-bank/progress.md

 - **Fetcher Safety:** `run_update.sh` now manages `/tmp/poly-fetcher.lock` to signal busy status, preventing the automation scripts from interrupting a running fetch.
 - **Data Safety:** The automation includes a critical safety check that prevents the analyzer from being deleted if there are uncommitted Git changes.
 - **Persistent Environment:** The `poly-fetcher` correctly saves and restores `tmux` sessions across reboots using `tmux-continuum`.
 - **Data Pipeline:** The core data collection (`update_all.py`) continues to run reliably on the fetcher.
+Optimized with tail scanning.
 - **Infrastructure:** The split architecture (permanent fetcher, on-demand analyzer, shared volume) is fully implemented and snapshotted.
+- **Git Hygiene:** Log files removed, `.gitignore` updated, changes merged to `master`.

 **What's Left to Build:**
-- ~~**Optimize Pipeline Startup:**~~ ✅ Implemented tail scanning (2.4s vs 10+ min).
-- **End-to-End Verification:** Perform a live test run of the analysis workflow.
 - **Data Analysis:** Begin the trading analysis in the Jupyter notebooks.

 **Current Status:**
-- The entire infrastructure and automation suite is built and deployed.
-The project is now operationally ready for heavy data analysis.
+- The entire infrastructure and automation suite is built, deployed, and verified.
+The project is operationally ready.

 **Key Fixes & Learnings:**
 - **Safety First in Automation:** Automating the destruction of resources (like deleting the analyzer server) carries high risk.
 Adding a "Git Safety Check" to the shutdown script was a critical enhancement to prevent the accidental loss of code changes.